 The Biology of Macrophages

 Macrophages have been known for more than a century as phagocytic cells of the immune system responsible for the elimination of pathogens.
-Recent research, however, identified that macrophages are composed of highly heterogeneous populations of cells of different origins, and that they exert a multitude of functions in homeostatic and in disease conditions, including pro- and anti-immunity.
+Recent research, however, identified that macrophages are composed of highly heterogeneous populations of cells of different origins, and that they exert a multitude of functions in homeostatic and in disease conditions, including pro- and anti-tumor immunity.

 Selected Publication